DylanBateman/GEP_3DShooter/README.md

 # 3D Shooter

-In this project I created a 3D first person shooter to demonstate my learning as well the skills I gained during the module within Unity and C#.
+'Shoot!
+Zombies' is a 3D first person shooter to demonstate my learning as well the skills I gained during the module within Unity and C#.

 This project was completed in the first semester of my 'Game Engine Programming' module in the second year of my 'Computer Games Development' degree at Staffordshire University.